Prepaid Cards vs. Debit Cards

 2. Transaction and overdraft fees

 Although debit cards don't have annual membership and cash-advance fees, you may incur transaction and overdraft fees.
+When you withdraw from out-of-network ATMs, you'll pay transaction fees.

 Meanwhile, if you register for overdraft protection and overspend, your purchase will incur overdraft fees.
 Your issuer may freeze or close your account until you repay the balance.